NoahLE/Developer-Notes/README.md

 # Programming notes

-A disorganized set of programming notes
+A work-in-progress set of programming notes.

 ## Sections